larytet/MyPerfectThings/db-client-side-encryption.md

-Imagine a client encrypts the data in the way that a DB still can index the data.
+Imagine a client encrypting the data in the way that a DB can still index the data.
 The client gains end-to-end encryption and can fully trust a DB in the cloud.

 *Baseline requirements*